|

 Best Practices for Avoiding Refund Disputes

 Dealing with refund disputes can be a frustrating and time-consuming process, but there are steps you can take to minimize the chances of encountering such issues.
-By following these best practices, you’ll increase your chances of a hassle-free experience and avoid the need to consider legal action against a hotel.

 Read and Understand Policies Carefully